hammerheim-game/hammerheim-rules/5-warbands.md

 Warrior has.
 Profile M WS BS S T W I A Ld
 Shadow Warrior 5 4 4 3 3 1 6 1 8
-Weapons/Armour: A Shadow Warrior carries a sword, longbow, dagger, shield, and wears Light Armour.
+Weapons/Armor: A Shadow Warrior carries a sword, longbow, dagger, shield, and wears Light Armor.
 Skills: The Shadow Warrior may choose from Combat and Shooting, when he gains a new skill.
 In addition, the Shadow Warrior may choose from the Shadow Warrior Special Skill